 A Medicago truncatula Hapmap as a Platform for Exploring the Genetics of Symbiosis

 This project uses whole-genome association mapping (WGAM) to create a Medicago HapMap as a framework for discovering the genes and gene-systems that play a role in the contemporary evolution of symbiosis.
-In brief, approximately 400 diverse Medicago lines will be resequenced using next generation sequencing technology in order to search for single nucleotide polymorphisms (SNPs), gene copy number variation, and insertion/deletion polymorphisms among the different Medicago lines.
-This massive database of SNPs and sequence variants will enable the discovery of genome segments with shared ancestry (haplotypes), which can then be used for statistical and data-mining techniques in the discovery of genotype/phenotype relationships involved in symbiosis.
-Because of the exceedingly high level of variant density discovery made possible through next-generation sequencing, this GWAM strategy will approach single gene level resolution.
+Approximately 300 diverse Medicago lines have been resequenced using next generation sequencing technology order to search for single nucleotide polymorphisms (SNPs), gene copy number variation, and insertion/polymorphisms among the different Medicago lines.
+This massive database of SNPs and sequence enables the discovery of genome segments with shared ancestry (haplotypes), which can then be used with data-mining techniques in the discovery of genotype/phenotype relationships involved in symbiosis.